tophermade/hatchet/readme.md

 ## Requirements
 * requires Node (or something like preprocess but that is untested)
-* requires ACF (free or pro) *note that fields are created not from the UI but within the theme for obvious reasons.
+* requires ACF (pro) *note that fields are created not from the UI but within the theme for obvious reasons.

 ## Getting Started
 Clone or download this repo in your `/wp-content/themes/` folder.
 Rename or not, as you choose.
 Rename `.envsample` to `.env`.